BrilliantPhoenix2024/BrilliantPhoenix2024/README.md

  🌱 I’m currently learning Js.

- 📫 How to reach me: atefeh.mohammadi.dinani@outlook.com.
+ 📫 How to reach me: atefeh.mohammadi.dinani@outlook.com

  ⚡ Practic makes Perfect.

- 😄 Fun fact: I'm a happy enthusiastic learner.
+ 😄 Fun fact: I'm a happy enthusiastic learner or maybe an adventurer in tech.